Pinak777/PowerBi-Projects/README.md

 # PowerBi-Projects
-This is PowerBi Projects and it is OpenSource for everyone!
+This is PowerBi Projects and it is Open for everyone!
 Peace ✌️